Linus4/eldritchinstinct/main.typ

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.
 All actions are declared before being resolved.

+=== Dual Weapons

+If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
+This is denoted with a plus symbol, e.g. dX+dX.

 #pagebreak()

 === Attack Modifiers